 Remember: The J-1 Visa on its own does not give you the right to work or stay in the U.S. The J-1 Visa is only valid with the appropriate DS-2019 Form.

-The InterExchange Camp USA program has a final deadline for all participants to return to their home countries by October 15th of the year of their participation.
-You must return home by this date, even if your 30-day travel period extends past this date.
+You must return home within 30 days of your last day of work.
 InterExchange Camp USA will report all participants who do not return home to the U.S. Department of State and to their home countries’ embassies.

 J-1 Visas issued by U.S. Embassies in some countries may have an expiration date that is later than the end date of this program.
 For example, you may find that the embassy has given you a visa that expires in two years, instead of four months.
 This does not allow you to stay in the U.S. for longer than the duration of our Camp USA program, which is indicated on your DS-2019 Form.
 Instead, it means that if you want to come back to camp next year, you may not have to apply to the U.S. Embassy/Consulate for a new J-1 Visa.
 However, you will still need to get a new DS-2019 Form.
 The J-1 Visa is not valid without a DS-2019 Form.
 Some countries also have early end dates.
 Please be sure you know when you need to return to your country.

-Starting April 30, 2013, the U.S. Customs and Border Protection (CBP) will no longer provide you with a paper copy of the Form I-94 card (DHS Arrival/Departure Record) upon your entry to the United States by sea or plane.
+The U.S. Customs and Border Protection (CBP) will document your arrival upon entry to the United States by sea or plane through your electronic I-94 record (DHS Arrival/Departure Record).
 Participants arriving by car (most common with Canadian or Mexican participants) will still be given a paper copy of this document.

 To record your entry in the U.S. the Immigration official will stamp your passport.
 The admission stamp will have information about your date of entry, visa type and duration of your stay (D/S) in the U.S. The immigration official may stamp your DS-2019 Form as well.

-The CBP will make your electronic I-94 record available at: www.cbp.gov/i94
+The U.S. Customs and Border Protection (CBP) will make your electronic I-94 record available at: http://i94.cbp.dhs.gov.

 We recommend you access and print your electronic I-94 record by entering the information below.
 It is located on your J-1 Visa stamp and you should keep this printed copy with you when applying for important documents like your Social Security Number or other forms of identification in the U.S.